costrouc/knoxville-opendata-notebooks/README.md

 and make it more accessible for others.
 The goal of this work is to provide easily accessible `csv` and `json` files of the data.

-I will be providing a binder notebook to help with expoloration of the data.
+I will be providing a binder notebook to help with exploration of the data.

 [![Binder](https://mybinder.org/badge.svg)](http://mybinder.org/v2/gh/costrouc/knoxville-opendata-notebooks/master?urlpath=lab/tree/notebooks/Overview.ipynb)